galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 This flag replaces the MacGiant in the repeatable MacGiant grind encounter with a Machine.

+## Harp Flags

+harumph, the leader of the #FadeHarp community, made some flags to change the TwinHarp behaviour.
+In vanilla FE, you will always get a randomized song instead of the vanilla Melody of Lute (Edward's theme) during the TwinHarp cutscene and subsequent fight.
+These flags change that behaviour.

+### `Hrandom` {: .h6 }

+- Idea: b0ardface
+- Design/Programming: b0ardface, music by b0ardface, Calmlamity, Xenocat823543, and others
+- Locations: midiharp.f4c, the compiled_songs folder, the harp tools in fetools

+This flag replicates vanilla FE behaviour (up to the songs available on this fork).
+The random song will never be Melody of Lute.

+### `Hvanilla` {: .h6 }

+- Idea: harumph
+- Design/Programming: harumph, ScytheMarshall (this particular implementation)
+- Locations: vanilla_harp.f4c

+This flag forces Edward to play Melody of Lute.
+The song credits will still display.

+### `Hnone` {: .h6 }

+- Idea: harumph, others
+- Design/Programming: harumph, ScytheMarshall (this particular implementation)
+- Locations: no_harp.f4c

+This flag forces Edward to play nothing.
+The track used is a "silence" audio track in the game's data.

 ## Other Flags

 ### `-doorsrando:[category]` {: .h6 }